Cosby accuser challenged over timing of trauma, depression – KION546

 Huth told jurors Tuesday that Cosby in the spring of 1975 had taken her and a friend to the Playboy Mansion, and in a bedroom adjacent to a game room had tried to put his hand down her pants, then exposed himself, forcing Huth to touch him sexually.
 Cosby has denied abusing Huth.

-The trial represents one of the last remaining legal claims against the 85-year-old Cosby after his Pennsylvania criminal conviction was thrown out by an appeals court last year, and his insurer settled many other lawsuits against his will.
+The trial represents one of the last remaining legal claims against the 85-year-old Cosby after his criminal conviction was thrown out by an appeals court and he was freed from prison last year, and his insurer settled many other lawsuits against his will.
 He is not attending the trial, and will not testify, but short segments of a video deposition he gave in 2014 will be played.

 The Associated Press does not normally name people who say they have been sexually abused, unless they come forward publicly, as Huth has.